k3jph/corona/_posts/2012-11-09-who-run-bartertown.md

   - science
   - scientific computing
 ---
-<p>Nate Silver.
+Nate Silver.
 But lost in the discussion of how the Republican Party panned his predictions is an underlying truth.
-The same group of people who reject climate science, evolutionary science, economic science, geological science, medical science, social science, and public health also reject data science.</p>
+The same group of people who reject climate science, evolutionary science, economic science, geological science, medical science, social science, and public health also reject data science.